 (3) the time that the applicant or certification holder is allowed to correct each violation.

 (b) If the applicant or certification holder believes that the commissioner's correction order is erroneous, the applicant or certification holder may ask the commissioner to reconsider the part of the correction order that is allegedly erroneous.
 An applicant or certification holder must make a request for reconsideration in writing.
-The request must be postmarked and sent to the commissioner within 20 calendar days after the applicant or certification holder received the correction order; and the request must:
+The request must be postmarked and sent to the commissioner or submitted in the provider licensing and reporting hub within 20 calendar days after the applicant or certification holder received the correction order; and the request must:

 (1) specify the part of the correction order that is allegedly erroneous;